maross3/GCDiscordBot/README.md

 ## Create A New Command
 Navigate to `/src/commands` and create a new typescript file in the designated folder category.
 Example path: `/src/commands/animals/cat.ts`.
-For reference on how to build a command, refer to `index.ts`.
+For reference on how to build a command, refer to  one of the commands in `/src/commands`.

 ## Create A Unit Test

 Navigate to `/spec/` and create a unit test file  with the extension `*.spec.ts`, inside the designated folder category.
 For example, if you are making a command unit test, keep the spec hierarchy the same as the `src`.
 The above example path would look like: `/spec/commands/animals/cat.spec.ts`

+>*Note: Every command should have an accompanying test in the spec folder.*